jurgenjacobsen/flownRecords/README.md

 # Flown Records

 **Flown Records** is a flight tracking platform that allows pilots to upload, analyze, and visualize their flight data.
-The platform processes flight logs from supported file formats (CSV, JSON, and Excel), generates insightful statistics, and provides trend analysis.
+The platform processes flight logs from supported file formats (XML, JSON, and Excel), generates insightful statistics, and provides trend analysis.
 At the end of each year, users receive a personalized summary, similar to Spotify Wrapped, showcasing their flight achievements.

 *Project started 11/12/2024*
 ## Planned Features